r13i/my-gym-locator/README.md

 ## Brief Description
 The purpose is to make it easy to check whether your favorite SATS gym center is open, and also to check the available facilities, all of which in English and easy to access in one single map.

-The application deployed at [this link](https://my-gym-locator.herokuapp.com/)
+The application is deployed at [this link](https://my-gym-locator.herokuapp.com/)

 The original SATS website are:
 - [Sweden](https://www.sats.se/): [Centers JSON](https://www.sats.se/webapi/filteredcenters/sv/0/0)